The underlying causes of New Orleans’ HIV crisis and how the “treatment as prevention” approach could help address the epidemic.

 Cohorts are the learning space where PCP Team Leaders develop their Relational Leadership™ practices while making an impact on their communities.
 Each academic year, every PCP Team decides on their action-oriented and longitudinal project and to advance their own initiatives, like hosting case conferences on interprofessional teaming, advocating for the integration of leadership into their institutions’ curriculum, or creating student-run free clinics that serve the most vulnerable members of their communities.
 They are a set of academic-year collaboratives of three to five teams, where participants and their Faculty Advisors gain the essential skills, knowledge, experience, and strategic support necessary to become change makers.
 Led by a mentor from PCP’s Leadership Pathway, Cohort participants learn and test new skills through coaching calls and case consultation, along with a group of fellow teams from around the country.

 Applications to join the PCP Cohort are open each Spring and are required for every current and prospective team to complete every year.
-The application period for the 2019-2020 academic year will be open from March 11th – March 25th, 2019.
-Read our FAQs for more information about how to become an Active PCP Team and email email@example.com about launching a team in your community.
+The application period for the 2019-2020 academic year is now closed.
+Read our FAQs for more information about how to become an Active PCP Team and email firstname.lastname@example.org about launching a team in your community.

 Looking for more ways to get involved?
 Check out our full list of partner programs.